supersjgk/gui-sc-calc/README.md

 #GUI Scientific calc

-This is a GUI Scientific calculator built using java.
+This is a GUI Scientific calculator built using java delegation event model.